How to boost your immune system

 - You’re always sick.
 File this under obvious, but if you always have a cold/sinus infection/ear infection/bronchitis, your body is speaking to you.
 So, listen up!

 - You’re exhausted.
 The body does much of its healing and repair while unconscious.
 Go figure; it’s trying to get you to sleep more.

 While I’m not an immuno-expert, I have discovered ways to give your system a little extra boost possibly.
 These days, when a cold immediately spins you into a COVID-panic, it’s worth taking every step to stay healthy.

 How to help your immune system

 As always, your habits inform your health in so many ways.
 Working a high-stress job while caring for two kids under age five and getting four hours of sleep a night?
 Well, of course, your body is pissed!
 When you experience the aforementioned symptoms, your body is trying to give you a message.
 It’s evolutionary, and it’s saying, “Hey, pay attention to me!”
-Below, I'm sharing six ways you can give your immune system some love when it’s crying out for help.
+Below, I’m sharing six ways to give your immune system some love when it’s crying out for help.

 1. Get vaxxed